 Celebrations in Dashain Festival

 Writing about the biggest festival of Nepal, Footprint Adventure would like to invite you to this auspicious occasion.
-You will get a chance to explore the glimpse of this festival and you can also participate in this festival.
+You will get a chance to explore a glimpse of this festival and you can also participate in this festival.
 This festival is worth experiencing for you.
 For more details, please feel free to contact us anytime.
+This year the Dashain falls on 24th October, 2023.